FIRE DEPARTMENT

 The Ozark Fire Department responds to an average of 1800 calls per year, ranging from the smell of smoke to fully involved structure fires, medical emergencies of all types, and motor vehicle collisions.

+The firefighters working for the City of Ozark stand ready to serve both the residents and the community in any way possible.
+Our goal is to serve the public diligently in all ways with an emphasis on response, training, and education.
 The City of Ozark currently staffs 49 professional firefighters and paramedics.
 These personnel staff four companies and three stations located throughout the city 24 hours a day, seven days a week.
 Three of these four companies are Paramedic Engine companies and provide a rapid response for both fire and medical calls throughout the city.
 The fourth company is a Ladder Company strategically located to provide rapid response to fire calls and motor vehicle collisions.
 This placement of resources provides constant service for the residents, businesses, and visitors at all times.

 SOLID, MASONRY, OR BRICK-TYPE FIREPLACES